MoonshotAI/checkpoint-engine/README.md

 torchrun --nproc-per-node 8 tests/test_update.py
 ```

+Other unit tests can be done with pytest.
 ## Limitations and Future Work

 - This project is currently only tested with vLLM.
 But it is easy to integrate with other frameworks like SGLang.